mrWh1te/Botmation/README.md

 It encourages a learn at your own pace approach to exploring the possibilities of Functional programming.

-It has 100% source code test coverage.
+Its Core library has 100% test coverage.

 # Getting Started